sch246/entity_numbering/README_en-US.md

 ## Installation

-1. Make sure you have fabric-api and Fabric loader installed, with loader version >=0.16.0
+1. Make sure you have Fabric loader(>=0.16.0) and fabric-api installed
 2. Download the .jar file of this mod
 3. Place the downloaded .jar file into your Minecraft `mods` folder
 4. Launch the game!